designstem/fachwerk_example/index.md

 To edit the document, click **Edit**.

-To learn how to create a document, see https://designstem.github.io/fachwerk/docs/
+To learn more, see https://designstem.github.io/fachwerk/docs/